amit712singhal/java/README.md

-# Programming in Java LAB (Mr. Anupam Kumar)
+# Programming in Java LAB
+# (Mr. Anupam Kumar)
-All programs done in PJL LAB
+All programs done in Java LAB